Dear Redeemer Church Family,

 Children’s Ministry will now be meeting in-person on the weekends as normal, following all social distancing and mask guidelines.
 Additionally, there will be online resources provided on a weekly basis for your family.

 Encounter & Launch are now meeting in-person, following social distancing and face mask guidelines.
-We will continue to host online live services on Facebook at the regularly scheduled times – Wednesday at 7pm (Utica) and Friday at 7pm (Albany).
+We will continue to host online live services on Facebook at the regularly scheduled times – Wednesday at 7pm (Utica).
 For more information on reopening guidelines, please visit myredeemerchurch.com/ministries/encounter